Slice 1Created with Sketch.

 Process Timeline

-• Mid-September -- First reminder call to entire RISD community for nominations for the following year
+• October -- Call to entire RISD community for nominations for the following year

-• Mid-November -- Second and final reminder call to entire RISD community for nominations
+• November -- Second and final reminder call to entire RISD community for nominations

 • Early January -- Strategic internal review of all nominations received during prior calendar year for the following year’s Commencement